acdcorp/test-backend/README.md

 - Authentication.
 Using [shield](https://github.com/cyx/shield).
 Make sure to add a `current_user` method to [roda](https://github.com/jeremyevans/roda).
-  Hook it into the auth component.
+  Hook it into the login component.
 Make sure you can't access the root url without being logged in.

 - Registration.
-Hook this into the auth component and make sure it saves to the `sqlite3` database using [sequel](https://github.com/jeremyevans/sequel).
+Hook this into the login component and make sure it saves to the `sqlite3` database using [sequel](https://github.com/jeremyevans/sequel).

 - Tasks.
 Ability to add/remove and mark tasks as read for each user, saving to